perticascatalin/Research/RelationalPROG/in_depth.md

 The second step is to examine how the make the object extraction question dependent.
 Questions are processed word-by-word (list of integers assigned to words) by an LSTM and the final state (an embedding of the question) is passed on to the RN together with the objects pair.

-From my understanding, these triples are batched through an MLP for learning a relational function (which pairs of objects are relevant), then these are aggregated in a second MLP that provides the answer to the question.
+These triples are batched through an MLP for learning the relational function g (the output of which is a measure of relevance for object pairs).
+These outputs are then aggregated by a second MLP which learns the function f used for providing the answer to the question.
 Finally, the information about what constitues objects and how to parse the question is backpropagated in the CNN and in the LSTM.
+This approach shows a 27% improvement in accuracy on the CLEVR  dataset compared to the state-of-the-art at the time of the publication and a 31% improvement in accuracy on the Sort-of-CLEVR dataset compared to a baseline CNN-MLP architecture.

 Sample open source [code](https://github.com/clvrai/Relation-Network-Tensorflow) applying RN to the Sort-of-CLEVR dataset.